emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 You can use the `SELECT` clause to specify which fields (from both message payload and metadata) to include in the output, and use the  `WHERE` clause to filter messages based on specific conditions

-### The `SELECT` Clause
+### The `FROM` Clause

-By using the `SELECT` clause, you can specify the data source for your query.
+The `FROM` clause is used to specify the data source for your query.
 You can choose to select data from specific topics or events that match a certain condition.

 #### Select by Topics

-You can use the `SELECT` clause to filter the fields to include in the output message.

 For example, if you want to defines a rule applies to all messages published to topics matching the pattern `t/#` and `my/other/topic`, you can work with the statement below: